So, you’ve got a fireproof safe – now, what should you put in it?

-It’s also a requirement that our articles of incorporation (plus minute books) be kept in a locked safe.
-So, why not keep them in your fireproof safe!?
+In some places it’s also a requirement that our articles of incorporation (plus minute books) be kept in a locked safe.
+So, why not keep them in a fireproof safe!?

-Anything that’s paper based is going to go up in flames at the whif of a fire.
+Anything that’s paper based is going to go up in flames at the whiff of a fire.
 That means photos too.
-If you have any old originals of photos, ensure they’re placed in the fireproof safe to ensure they’re kept safe from any accidental fires.
+If you have any old originals of photos, it’s worth considering ensuring they’re placed in the fireproof safe to ensure they’re kept safe from any accidental fires.

-But it’s also a good idea store an electronic copy of your photos on a USB drive and keep it in the fireproof safe as well.
+But we think it’s also a good idea store an electronic copy of photos on a USB drive and keep it in the fireproof safe as well.

 Any ‘family’ jewels need to go in the safe – big time!
-We keep my (Rosie speaking here) grandmother’s wedding ring in the safe as well as a few passed down war medals.
+Many people keep their grandmother’s wedding ring in the safe as well as a few passed down war medals.
 They will come out on veteran’s day, but for the most part these are valuables that are stored securely to be passed down the generations.

-We live in a part of the world where wildfires are a pretty common occurrence.
-If we have to evacuate the house, we take what we can, and leave some of the other valuables in the fireproof safe.
+In the past, we have lived in parts of the world where wildfires are a pretty common occurrence.
+If we have to evacuate the house, we would take what we can, and leave some of the other valuables in the fireproof safe.

 This usually includes our more expensive electronics – laptops, smart watches, etc. etc.

-For us, the need to evacuate (usually for precautions) once every few years when wildfires come through, meant we got the biggest fireproof safe we could.
+In these instances, the bigger the safe the better.
 The bigger the safe, the more valuables we can save if a fire ever did come through and swallow our house.

-A fireproof safe is the only thing that’s going to protect your belongings if they’re caught in a structural fire.
+A fireproof safe is the only thing that’s going to protect valuables if they’re caught in a structural fire.
 A fire resistant bag just won’t cut it.
-So if you’ve got valuables you want to keep protected from a fire – and especially if you live in an area exposed to wildfires – you’re going to want to get a nice large fireproof safe that you can store in your home to both protect your belongings from theft and fire.
+This is especially important, we think, when we have got valuables we want to keep protected from a fire – and especially if we lived in an area exposed to wildfires.
+In these cases, we’d want to get a nice large fireproof safe with a great UL rating that can be stored in the home to both protect belongings from theft and fire.